 Combination of an ocular antihistamine and decongestantUsed for the temporary relief of redness and itching of the eye due to pollen, ragweed, grass, animal hair and danderUse should be discontinued if symptoms worsen or persist for more than 72 hours

 AK-Con-A, Naphcon-A, Opcon-A, Visine-A

 Naphcon-A Ophthalmic Drops: 0.025-0.3%Opcon-A/Visine-A Ophthalmic Sol: 0.025-0.3%, 0.027-0.3%

 Instill 1—2 drops into the affected eye(s) up to 4 times daily.

 >= 6 years: 8 drops/day in each affected eye.< 6 years: Safety and efficacy have not been established.

 No dosage adjustments are needed.

-Generic:- Protect from light- Store between 68 to 77 degrees FAK-Con-A:- Store between 68 to 77 degrees FNaphcon-A:- Store between 68 to 77 degrees FOpcon-A:- Protect from light- Store at controlled room temperature (between 68 and 77 degrees F)Visine-A:- Store between 68 to 77 degrees F
+Generic:- Protect from light- Store between 68 to 77 degrees FAK-Con-A:- Store between 68 to 77 degrees FNaphcon-A:- Store between 68 to 77 degrees FOpcon-A:- Protect from light- Store at controlled room temperature (between 68 and 77 degrees F)Visine-A:- Store at room temperature (between 59 to 86 degrees F)

 Naphazoline; pheniramine should be used cautiously in patients with closed-angle glaucoma.